hexdump0815/imagebuilder/systems/tablet_amazon_giza/readme.md

 ## priority

-- low: will be worked on and improved rarely, not much left to be done due to legacy kernel
+- on hold: no more changes planned and it is unlikely that there will be images beyond the bookworm ones

 ## special notes